jcomeauictx/kybyz/README.md

 ## quickstart

 Install and test on a <https://digitalocean.com> Debian-11 droplet, the cheapest one, currently $6/month.

 **NOTE** if these instructions do not work, revert to the same version as the README.
 You will be missing the latest functionality, but the steps have a better chance of working correctly.
 I don't test the installation often.

+Also: in the following, `RH` means RedHat-based distros, such as CentOS and Rocky Linux.

 1. Login as root
-2. `apt update`  \# for CentOS, use `yum`
+2. `apt update`  (RH: use `yum`)
 3. `apt upgrade`
-4. `apt install make git xauth`  \# for CentOS, add `gcc`, `firefox`, and `python3-devel`
+4. `apt install make git xauth` (RH: add `gcc`, `firefox`, and `python3-devel`)
 5. `adduser tester`
-6. `usermod -a -G sudo tester`  \# will be `sudoers` on some systems
+6. `usermod -a -G sudo tester`  (will be `sudoers` on some systems)
 7. `mkdir ~tester/.ssh`
 9. `cp ~/.ssh/authorized_keys ~tester/.ssh/`
 10. `chown -R tester.tester ~tester/.ssh`